Mon Oncle Thomas (1793 ship): Career

 At Cayenne Papin sold Venus and Imperial and the slaves they were carrying.
 Apparently they commanded a good price.
 Some, from one of the two prizes, sold for as much as 2,450 francs each; none sold for less than 2,008 francs each.

 French sources report that the Tribunal of Commerce in La Rochelle valued the gains on the voyage from the sales of slaves, cargo, and captured vessels at 261,753 francs.
-One third of this amount when to the captain and crew of Mon Oncle Thomas; two thirds went to the investors in the vessel and the venture.
+One third of this amount went to the captain and crew of Mon Oncle Thomas; two thirds went to the investors in the vessel and the venture.
 In all, Mon Oncle Thomas's second and third voyages together netted the Chégaray brothers and J.B.Grammont 900,000 francs.

 4th privateering cruise (September 1804–November 1804): For her fourth cruise, Mon Oncle Thomas was again under the command of Auguste Papin.

 LL reported in September that Uncle Thomas had captured at 40°30′N 25°10′W two vessels, Mary, of Greenock, which had been sailing to Virginia, and Two Sisters, of Dartmouth, which had been sailing from Newfoundland.
 Polly brought into Penzance on 3 September 11 crew from the vessels.

 In November LL reported that Uncle Thomas had captured Abeona, which had been sailing from Falmouth to Quebec, and had taken Abeona into Vigo.

 Fate

 A British frigate captured Mon Oncle Thomas in the Atlantic in November 1804.
-The only mention of the capture in online British sources occurred in a letter dated 2 January 1805 from Lord Nelson to Commissioner Otway in Malta in which Nelson reported that HMS Fisgard had sent into Gibraltar the fast-sailing French privateer, Oncle Thomas, of eighteen 9-pounder guns.
+The only mention of the capture in online British sources occurred in a letter dated 2 January 1805, from Lord Nelson to Commissioner Otway in Malta in which Nelson reported that HMS Fisgard had sent into Gibraltar the fast-sailing French privateer, Oncle Thomas, of eighteen 9-pounder guns.